 Instructions

-- In a large bowl, combine the tuna, anchovies, mayonnaise, Dijon mustard, parsley, tarragon, chives, and lemon zest.
-Using a fork, gently toss the ingredients together, breaking the tuna up as you go, until everything is evenly dispersed.
-Reserve to the side.
+- Make the Tuna Salad: In a large bowl, combine the drained tuna, minced anchovies, mayonnaise, Dijon mustard, lemon zest, chopped parsley, tarragon, and chives.
+Gently mix the ingredients together with a fork, breaking up the tuna and ensuring everything is evenly incorporated.
+Set the tuna salad aside.

-- Begin with all 4 pieces of bread open to their insides.
+- Prepare the Baguette: Slice the French baguette in half lengthwise and again vertically to create 4 pieces.
 Some people like to create a trough in the bread for extra filling to go into by pulling out much of the soft interior.
 This is totally optional and I don't generally bother unless I'm adding lots of extra toppings and want to be able to bite into the sandwich easier (see optional ingredients).

-- Carefully close the sandwiches and press them together firmly.
+- Assemble the Sandwich: Carefully close the sandwich by pressing the two halves together.
+Firmly press the sandwich to ensure it holds together.
 Slice them in half vertically once more to create 4 sandwiches.

-- Enjoy immediately, or wrap and refrigerate to enjoy later.
+- Serve and Store: Enjoy the French Tuna Sandwich immediately or wrap it tightly and refrigerate for later consumption.
 I find that if you use a hearty baguette and wrap them well, these sandwiches keep well for 24 hours in the fridge.

 Notes